Design and Analysis of Algorithms I (COMP 3804)

 - All questions will be multiple-choice.
 The final exam will cover

-everything done in the lectures, as well as all four assignments.
+everything done in the lectures, as well as all four assignments and

 here are the answers.